Find Grad Schools

 5 Yearly Graduations

 Iowa State University comes in at #17 on our list of the most popular colleges offering master's degrees in visual arts.
-The average in-state tuition for full-time undergraduates is $8,982 per year, while in-state graduate students, on average, pay $10,996 per year.
+The average in-state tuition for full-time undergraduates is $8,678 per year, while in-state graduate students, on average, pay $10,572 per year.
 During the most recent year for which we have data, 5 people received their master's degree in visual arts from Iowa State.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 100% were women.
-Those who complete their master's degree in visual arts at Iowa State University make a median salary of 62,652.

 5 Yearly Graduations

 The 17th most popular school in the country for visual arts majors who are seeking their master's degree is Columbia University in the City of New York.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+The average in-state tuition for full-time undergraduates is $61,989 per year, while in-state graduate students, on average, pay $52,016 per year.
 During the most recent year for which we have data, 5 people received their master's degree in visual arts from Columbia.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 67% were women.
-Those who complete their master's degree in visual arts at Columbia University in the City of New York make a median salary of 62,652.
+Of these students, 60% were women and 40% were members of underrepresented racial-ethnic groups.

 #17